Penn-Trafford baseball sets sights on section title

 The pitching staff will be boosted by the return of senior Brian Hellested.
 The right-hander was the team's top pitcher last season and finished with more than 30 strikeouts.

 “He is our anchor,” Miller said.
 “We want the ball to be in his hands.
-He received some all-section honors last season and has some goods stuff.”
+He received some all-section honors last season and has some good stuff.”

-Junior right-handers Christian Pfronger and Ben Mongelluzzo both saw time on the mound last season.
-Seniors Jake Santo and Colin Pratt are both new to the team but have previous experience.
-Junior Logan Hawkins — a 6-2, 270-pound lineman for the football team — will have an impact as a pitcher, as will junior Max Pici.
+Junior right-handers Christian Pfronger and Ben Mongelluzzo saw time on the mound last season.
+Seniors Jake Santo and Colin Pratt are new to the team but have experience.
+Junior Logan Hawkins — a 6-foot-2, 270-pound lineman for the football team — will have an impact as a pitcher, as will junior Max Pici.

-Penn-Trafford will even dip into the sophomore class for pitching as Tyler Horvat could earn some innings.
+Penn-Trafford even will dip into the sophomore class for pitching as Tyler Horvat could earn some innings.

 Whoever is on the mound will have a reliable presence behind the plate in Josh Spiegel.
 The junior is committed to play at Oklahoma State.

 The rest of the field will feature a blend of experience and athleticism.
 Senior Robbie Buck will look to fill a spot in the middle infield.
 Pitt recruit Zach Mancz is a junior who can play on the corners.
-Hawkins can play first base when he isn't pitching, and Mongelluzzo can also fill a role in the outfield.
+Hawkins can play first base when he isn't pitching, and Mongelluzzo also can fill a role in the outfield.

 “Travis Hohman is a senior we expect will contribute,” Miller said.
 “I really like the way he carries himself.”

-Sophomore Mario Disso is expected to see playing time in the infield, and sophomore Jordan Sabol is the starting center fielder.
+Sophomore Mario Disso is expected to see time in the infield, and sophomore Jordan Sabol is the starting center fielder.
 Cade Patterson is another sophomore Miller described as a “super utility player.”

 The team's offense should receive a boost from Spiegel (16 RBIs last season) and Mancz (13 RBIs).

-Penn-Trafford opened the season with a 12-0 win over Kiski Area as Hellested got the win on the mound.
+Penn-Trafford opened the season with a 12-0 victory over Kiski Area as Hellested got the win on the mound.
 Spiegel finished with a home run, a double and three RBIs.
 Pfrogner added a triple.

 The Warriors look to continue the success in the Section 2 of Class 6A.
 The loaded schedule will feature Connellsville, Hempfield, Norwin, Penn Hills and Plum.
 Three of the teams — the Spartans, Knights and Mustangs — reached the WPIAL Class AAAA semifinals last season.